Yaara Dildara

 Yaara Dildara is a 1991 Indian Hindi-language romantic drama film directed by Mirza Brothers.
 It stars Aasif Sheikh and Ruchika Pandey.
-The movie also marked debut of music directors Jatin–Lalit and is best known for the popular songs "Bin Tere Sanam Mar Mitenge Hum" and "Tum Hi Hamari Ho Manzil, My Love".
+The film also marked debut of music directors Jatin–Lalit.

 Plot

 A lonely son of a rich industrialist falls in love with a poor girl but life won't be easy for him without his mother's consent.
 A local goon is also deeply in love with the same girl.